- Sign in to TurboTax, select Fix my return, and follow the instructions.

-If you can't fix your rejected return and e-file, just print and mail it instead.
+- If you keep getting rejected, just print and mail your return instead.

 Got rejected?
 Don't take it personally.
 It just means that some things on your return don't match what the IRS has in their database.
 Here's how you can fix it.